Shifting the Breaking Point of Flow Matching for Multi-Instance Editing: Introduction

 Recently, the image generation community is shifting towards {Multimodal Diffusion Transformers} (MMDiTs)~\cite{esser2024scaling} trained with {Rectified Flow Matching}~\cite{lipman2023flow}.
 Compared to diffusing stochastic processes, this framework offers higher visual quality and faster inference by modeling generation as an Ordinary Differential Equation (ODE) and learning to predict velocity fields $v_\theta$ over straight paths between data and noise distribution.
 The MMDiT architecture iteratively refines image tokens from the random noise distribution into data, conditioned on a textual prompt.
 To allow self- and cross-modality interaction, \emph{joint attention} operates on concatenated text and image tokens.
 For editing, the condition image is concatenated to the noisy image tokens and processed through the same blocks as the noisy image~\cite{tan2025ominicontrol, labs2025flux_kontext, wu2025qwen_image}.
 In this setting, the attention operator jointly processes \emph{prompt}, \emph{noisy latents}, and \emph{context image} tokens.
 While this approach allows great global visual quality, allowing all tokens to interact with all other tokens causes inevitable semantic leakage as $N$ increases.

-Formally, Flow matching learns a single global velocity field $v_\theta$ governing the evolution of all pixels or latents simultaneously.
+Formally, Flow matching learns a single global velocity field $v_\theta$ governing the evolution of all latents simultaneously.
 Conditioning is typically injected as a global signal, $v_\theta(x,t \mid c)$, without explicit mechanisms to enforce instance-level separation.
-As a result, when multiple semantic instructions $\{c_n\}_{n=1}^N$ are applied simultaneously, their effects may interfere within the shared vector field, leading to semantic entanglement and unintended edits.
-This phenomenon, referred to as \emph{attribute leakage}~\cite{rone2023syngen, chefer2023attend, mun2025ale}, stems mainly from semantic interference in the prompt encoding and from the vanilla joint attention mechanism, which permits disjoint concepts to interact.
+As a result, when multiple instructions $\{c_n\}_{n=1}^N$ are applied simultaneously, their effects may interfere within the shared vector field, leading to semantic entanglement and unintended edits.
+This phenomenon, referred to as \emph{attribute leakage}~\cite{rone2023syngen, chefer2023attend, mun2025ale, phung2024grounded, dahary2024beyourself}, stems mainly from semantic interference in the prompt~encoding~\cite{zhou2024migc, zhou2024migc, phung2024grounded} and from the vanilla joint attention mechanism, which permits disjoint concepts to interact~\cite{zhou2025dreamrenderer}.

-To address this, we enforce instance independence \emph{architecturally} by introducing \textbf{Instance-Disentangled Attention}, a mechanism that partitions the joint attention operations within the MMDiT blocks~\cite{esser2024scaling} of the flow matching-based FLUX.1 Kontext model~\cite{labs2025flux_kontext}.
+To address this, we enforce instance independence \emph{architecturally}.
+Recent works have demonstrated that reprogramming attention mechanisms at inference time can successfully enforce semantic guidance and structural constraints~\cite{hertz2023prompt, chefer2023attend, quattrini2024alfie, quattrini2024merging}.
+Building on this intuition, we introduce \textbf{Instance-Disentangled Attention}, a mechanism that partitions the joint attention operations within the MMDiT blocks~\cite{esser2024scaling} of the flow matching-based FLUX.1 Kontext model~\cite{labs2025flux_kontext}.
 By partitioning the attention, we enforce locality constraints without disrupting the global flow matching objective.
 Moreover, we can perform disentangled multi-edits in a single pass, greatly improving computational performance.